ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 ## Disable the metadata service for an instance or account
 {: #imd-disable-instance-acct}

-For Beta, the metadata service is enabled by default for allow-listed accounts.
+The metadata service is enabled by default for allow-listed accounts.
 To disable the service, see [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service).
 Also, see this [troubleshooting issue](/docs/vpc?topic=vpc-imd-troubleshoot#imd-ts-1) for more information about disabling the service.
 At this time, you must use an account not on the Beta allow-list.

 ## Use iptables firewall to limit access on Linux
 {: #imd-iptables}